-- Piramal Enterprises Limited was Ranked 2nd in India and 32nd globally by Forbes, in "The World's Best Employers 2019" list October 2019 - Piramal Enterprises Limited was ranked among the "World's Best Regarded Companies 2019" by Forbes and among the Top-10 Indian companies featuring in the list September 2019 - Piramal Enterprises Limited was Ranked 1st in India for its FY2019 Annual Report and 8th globally for its FY2019 Annual Report.
+- Piramal Enterprises Limited was ranked among the "World's Best Regarded Companies 2019" by Forbes and among the Top-10 Indian companies featuring in the list September 2019 - Piramal Enterprises Limited was Ranked 1st in India for its FY2019 Annual Report and 8th globally for its FY2019 Annual Report.
 It was Ranked 1st globally (Platinum Award) in 'Conglomerates' category across both Print and Digital formats by League of American Communications Professionals (LACP).
 February 2020